 Satoshi then explains how a peer-to-peer network can solve the double-spending problem by timestamping transactions and using cryptography to secure its history.
 Today, we call this blockchain technology.

 In January 2009, Satoshi launched the network and mined the genesis block of bitcoin, which had a reward of 50 bitcoins.

 Satoshi time stamped block number 0 by adding a message that read, “The Times 03/Jan/2009 Chancellor on brink of second bailout for banks,” quoting The Times headline on that date.
 A convenient, cheap shot at traditional banking too.

 Satoshi was involved in Bitcoin’s development until mid-2010 and then transferred control of the source code repository and network alert key to Gavin Andresen.

 Satoshi handed over other related domains to several distinguished members of the Bitcoin community and officially stepped away from the project.

 Is Bitcoin Legal?

-Bitcoin is 100% legal in the United States and in most places on Earth.
+Bitcoin is 100% legal in the United States and most places on Earth.
 Only a few countries have outright banned it, while others have made it partly legal.

-Some countries have yet to define the legal status of Bitcoin and its related crypto instruments, while others are changing their existing laws.
+Some countries have yet to define the legal status of Bitcoin, while others are changing their existing laws.